tulimid1/tulimid1.github.io/readME.md

 * Nature, pickles, Alaska
 * Retirement plan: part time professor at community college and part time horse farrier

+## Quotes I live by

+* I have never met a problem I couldn't figure out, only problems that I ran out of time with.
+* There's no rest for the wicked.

 ## Education

 PhD (current) in [Biomechanics and Movement Science](https://sites.udel.edu/bioms/), [University of Delaware](https://www.udel.edu/)